A coach is someone who can give correction without causing resentment.

 As you go through life you will face many problems, fears, and setbacks.
 All of these things can be difficult to deal with and can very often lead you astray because it’s just too easy to get caught up in all the problems that life often throws our way.
 Getting caught up in these problems can put you on the back foot, which can lead to indecision and doubt.
 And when choices and decisions are ineffective, then the results you acquire are sub-par and life becomes somewhat of a struggle — lived through a state of desperation.

 Life coaching is a self-help service designed to help you get out of a state of desperation while putting you into a state of inspiration.
-When you live from a state of inspiration, every decision you make and action you take supports your greater good and helps you reach your full potential in any field of endeavor.
+When you live in a state of inspiration, every decision you make and action you take supports your greater good and helps you reach your full potential in any field of endeavor.

-Life coaching will for instance help you develop new skills; to capitalize on your strengths; to overcome weaknesses; to expand your comfort zone; to improve your thinking patterns; to eliminate limiting beliefs; to clarify your goals and priorities; to develop empowering habits and rituals; to strengthen your core values; to improve your ability to learn from mistakes and failure; and to potentially help you unlock your true life’s purpose.
+Life coaching will, for instance, help you develop new skills; to capitalize on your strengths; to overcome weaknesses; to expand your comfort zone; to improve your thinking patterns; to eliminate limiting beliefs; to clarify your goals and priorities; to develop empowering habits and rituals; to strengthen your core values; to improve your ability to learn from mistakes and failure; and to potentially help you unlock your true life’s purpose.
 In a nutshell, life coaching is designed to help provide you with the support and guidance you need to excel in any area of your life.

 Life Coaching Roles

-Within a professional coaching relationship both the client and coach have certain roles that they must fulfill in order to ensure that the client receives the necessary support and feedback they need to excel through the coaching process.
+Within a professional coaching relationship, both the client and coach have certain roles that they must fulfill in order to ensure that the client receives the necessary support and feedback they need to excel through the coaching process.

 During each and every session the life coach must fulfill the following roles: